Curricular Practical Training

 Steps to Apply for CPT

 - Bring your offer letter to your Class Dean (undergraduates) or Academic Advisor (graduate students).
-Your Class Dean/Academic Advisor must complete the CPT Form.
+Your Class Dean/Academic Advisor must complete the CPT Form through the OIS CPT Portal.
+They will upload the CPT form and offer letter.

 You may not begin your position without receiving CPT authorization from the OIS.